 Every once in awhile, I get requests from potential clients who recently read a certain book, or follow a particular marketing “expert.”
 They’ll say “are you familiar with the [insert name here] method?
 We want to follow that model.”
 I always shrug off these kinds of requests with a complacent sort of “Ehh…. no, and I’m not a fan of them.”
 Sometimes, I lose business over this, and that’s okay.

 I’m extremely skeptical of “experts” in any field, and especially the types of people with the audacity to create a methodology named after themselves.
-Marketing thought leaders are a dime a dozen: there are so many I can’t keep track of, and if there’s one thing I’ve learned over the years, it’s that the people who profit the most of creating marketing systems are the people who “invent” them, and that’s it.
+Marketing thought leaders are a dime a dozen: there are so many I can’t keep track of them, and if there’s one thing I’ve learned over the years, it’s that the people who profit the most of creating marketing systems are the people who “invent” them, and that’s it.

 That’s not so to say those people don’t have some good ideas.
 I like a lot of brands and marketing minds: Neil Patel, HubSpot, Rand Fishkin/Moz, Seth Godin, Avinash Kaushik, Gary Vaynerchuck, and a lot of other folks, but I’m not going to commit to doing everything they say for my clients.
 I’ll do the best job I can, with my own experience and knowledge, and incorporate other ideas as needed.
 This is just good business. …and I would certainly never call this “the Ron Stauffer method,” because that’s silly.